jalvarezit/kali_docker/README.md

     2. Open Windows Terminal and type `notepad $Profile`, then copy the content of _Microsoft.Powershell_profile.ps1_ in there.
 Alternatively you can paste the file to *C:/Users/**user**/Documents/WindowsPowerShell/*
     3. Open Windows Terminal's settings and copy the content of **config.json** (it can also be opened with Ctrl + , using default shortcuts).
 Alternatively you can paste the file to *C:/Users/**user**/AppData/Local/Packages/Microsoft.WindowsTerminal_8wekyb3d8bbwe/LocalState/profiles.json*
     4. Save the backgrounds to *%LOCALAPPDATA%/Packages/Microsoft.WindowsTerminal_8wekyb3d8bbwe/RoamingState*.
 Remember that the name of the image must match the **config.json** parameter mentioned in the previous step.
 Adittionaly there are some sample background images in the *img* folder inside the repository.
-    5. If you are using zsh with the container, you have to install this [fonts]().
+    5. If you are using zsh with the container, you have to install [Powerlevel10k fonts](https://github.com/romkatv/powerlevel10k#manual-font-installation).
 4. Setup X11 Server:
     1. Install vcxsrv with `choco install vcxsrv`
     2. Edit `-e DISPLAY=\<your-ip>:0.0` in your Windows Terminal configuration (from step 3.2) replacing \<your-ip> with your actual ip.